task-proxemics/XLeRobot/README.md

 [![日本語](https://img.shields.io/badge/lang-日本語-yellow.svg)](README_JP.md)

 > [!NOTE]
 > **XLeRobot 0.1.0** is officially out!
 The current version includes a detailed **bill of materials**, **3D printing models and instructions**, and a **step-by-step assembly guide**.
 While the code is not yet available, you can **run the teleoperation test** on a single arm version (controlled with the other follower arm) directly using the original Lekiwi codebase.

-Here are some [upcoming upgrades I am currently working on this month for XLeRobot 0.1.5](Updates.md), but I will only fully update the whole repo after all the plans and new demos are fully finished.
+> [!NOTE]
+> **XLeRobot 0.1.5** is officially out!
+The current version includes a short technical blog and a detailed **Step-by-step Installation Instruction**, along with all the urdf files, control scripts that can get you started in 10 min.

 # XLeRobot 🤖